May 25th, 2004: The day Santoro and Clement completed their epic marathon at Roland-Garros

 The record established by the two Frenchmen on that day would stand as the longest Grand Slam singles match in history until 2010, when John Isner and Nicolas Mahut would blow it away at Wimbledon, with the American winning 70-68 in the fifth set, after 11 hours and five minutes of play.
 With the rules changing to shorten the game, it is likely that this record will remain unbroken.

-Until this day, Santoro and Clément’s 2004 marathon would remain the longest match in the history of the French Open.
+Up to this day, Santoro and Clément’s 2004 marathon would remain the longest match in the history of the French Open.